 - After the U.S spouse receives a notice of action (I-179) for the I-130, they must then submit a separate fiancé visa (K-1) petition to the USCIS

-- Once the USCIS approves the fiancé visa, it will send notice to the National Visa Center (NVC) and then transfer the case to the U.S consulate in the country of the visa applicant
+- Once the USCIS approves the fiancé visa, it will send notice to the National Visa Center (NVC).

 - Once the spouse or child has their visa, they may present them at a U.S airport, border or another point of entry.
 The spouse and child will then be examined by a Customs and Border Patrol agent, and if everything goes well, they will be admitted into the United States.